Life of Brian

 Saturday, August 16, 2003

-Friday morning a couple of members of the Activities Committee made the rounds of the plant and gave everyone who had signed up for BBQ their $9 back.
-When I tried refuse the money saying I had actually gotten my food, they told me that it was easier all the way around for them this way.
+Friday morning a couple of members of the Activities Committee made the rounds of the plant and gave everyone who had signed up for the BBQ their $9 back.
+When I tried to refuse the money, saying I had actually gotten my food, they told me that it was easier all the way around for them this way.
 Cool, I got a picnic BBQ on the lawn for free.

 Tagged: Food, Rants